 Staff told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.

 We looked at comments, compliments and complaints the practice received in the year up to this inspection.
-The practice had received eight complaints and numerous compliments.
-These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+The practice had not received any complaints in the year up to this inspection and none since 2014.